 Conduct A Pet Food/Supply Drive for the Pet Food Bank

 A very helpful way to volunteer is to organize a pet food drive in your neighborhood or school.
 Donations of pet food, supplies, and toys are always appreciated.
-Many of these items are distributed through our Pet Food Bank which helps feed more than 2,000 pets per month and keeps them with their families who love them.
+Many of these items are distributed through our Pet Food Bank which helps provide nearly 82,000 meals each month and keeps pets with their families.

 - Cat litter